-The Company has a letter of credit rollover facility as discussed in note 15.
-There are no other financial instruments utilised, other than cash, subject to interest and therefore the interest rate risk impact is minimal.
+There are no financial instruments utilised, other than cash, subject to interest and therefore, the interest rate risk impact is minimal.
 Management continually monitor the exposure to interest rate risk.
-The following table sets out the carrying amount, by maturity, of the financial instruments exposed to interest rate risk at balance date.
+The following table sets out the carrying amount by maturity of the financial instruments exposed to interest rate risk at reporting date.

-<1 Year \$'000 Total \$'000 Weighted Average Effective Interest rate
+<1 Year \$'000 Total Weighted Average Effective Interest rate

+Year ended 30 June 2010

+Floating rate Cash assets 17,312 17,312 4.4%

 Year ended 30 June 2009

 Floating rate Cash assets 11,498 11,498 5.2%

-Year ended 30 June 2008

-Floating rate Cash assets 7,451 7,451 6.7%